Employees and Lightyear Capital to acquire RidgeWorth Investments from SunTrust Banks, Inc.

 The strategy allows us the flexibility to actively use and rotate among fixed income sectors (including U.S. investment grade, high yield bond, leveraged loans and non-U.S. bonds), taking advantage of relative value to enhance portfolio yield, while avoiding risks associated with using only one sector.
 The allocation decision and review is based on an analysis of macroeconomic and microeconomic themes and an assessment of the relative value of each sector.

-Review of Third Quarter 2013
+Review of Fourth Quarter 2013